Enoki Docs

 async function handleButtonClick() {

-const tx = new Transaction();
+const transaction = new Transaction();

-// Add some transactions to the block...
+// Add some commands to the transaction...

 });